The Oil Pollution Act

 The second meeting of the Yellowstone River Recreation Project Advisory Committee took place on Monday, June 12th.
 Meeting minutes are posted here: 6-12-17 Recreation Advisory Committee Meeting Notes.

 Minutes from the first meeting, held on May 15th are posted here: 5-15-17 Recreation Advisory Committee Meeting Notes.

-The primary goal of the Oil Pollution Act is to make the environment and public whole for injuries to natural resources and services resulting from a discharge of oil or other hazardous substances to the environment.
 In the restoration plan, the Trustees have presented their evaluation of injuries to the natural resources, restoration alternatives, and projects that benefit the same or similar resources injured by the oil spill.

 Oil from the spill, along with spill response and cleanup activities, harmed fish, wildlife and their habitats and other natural resources in and around the Yellowstone River.
 The spill also impacted the recreational use of the river and public sites along the river.
-Injuries included: